 I gobbled up three pieces immediately and marveled at how my mouth was fooled into thinking it was the real thing!
 It’s not fine aged Wisconsin cheddar, but it is a lovely substitute and one I know I will be making again!

-I asked Hayley if it would be OK if I shared her recipe with all of you you and she graciously agreed.
-Make sure you follow her on Instagram
+I asked the recipe originator if it would be OK to share it with all of you you and she graciously agreed.

 Notes on healing diets: